Aditya Ghosh: Early life and education

-Ghosh was born in New Delhi.
-He is a son of an Indian Administrative Service officer.
-He completed his graduation in law from Delhi University.
-He did his master's from Kirori Mal College in Delhi.
+Ghosh was born in Kolkata, West Bengal, into a Bengali family, and raised in Delhi.
+He is a son of an Indian Administrative Service officer.He graduated with an LLB degree from Faculty of Law, University of Delhi and completed his B.A degree from Kirori Mal College of Delhi University.

 Career

 Ghosh started his career in 1997 by joining J. Sagar Associates, a law firm.
 He later worked at InterGlobe Enterprises as Group General Counsel followed by IndiGo as the President and whole time director.
-Under him IndiGo got a market capitalisation of 55,000 crore.
+Under him, IndiGo reached a market capitalisation of 55,000 crore.
 After ten years, in 2018, he resigned from IndiGo.
 In the same year on 1 December, he was appointed as the CEO of OYO hotels in India and South Asia.

 In 2020, he joined Fabindia as a member of its board of directors.
 In 2021, he collaborated with his friend Anjan Chatterjee and opened a restaurant named Chourangi in London.

 In December 2021 he co-founded Akasa Air along with Vinay Dube.
 The airline began its operation on 7 August 2022 from Mumbai to Ahmedabad.
-As of February 2023 the airline has 17 aircraft flying to 11 destinations.
+As of February 2024 the airline has 24 aircraft flying to 19 destinations.
 Dube holds a 10% stake in the airline.

 Personal life

-Aditya Ghosh is currently married to Manavi Ghosh.
+Aditya Ghosh is married to Manavi Ghosh.